PatchworkExplorer/cp4waiops-connectors/UI-schema.md

 ### Required top-level form attributes (excluding the side panel configuration)

-The attributes below are at the top level of the uiSchema object and are required.
-The UI form may show a blank page for your connector if any of these properties are not provided or are configured incorrectly.
-Please closely follow the guidance below.
+The attributes that follow are at the top level of the uiSchema object and are required.
+The UI form might show a blank page for your connector if any of these properties are not provided or are configured incorrectly.
+Closely follow the guidance.

-**type** is the unique key used to identify the form.
-This is used for all routing from the UI to the connector.
+**type** is the unique key that is used to identify the form.
+Used for all routing from the UI to the connector.
 Use only lowercase letters or dashes "-" for defining the type.

 **displayName** is the name that shows up at the top of the form and on the connector tile.